 CAHP builders work with Title 24 consultants to model homes in comparison to the 2016 Title 24, which took effect in January 2017.
-The program evaluates homes based on an energy model output score called the Energy Design Rating (EDR).
-The closer a home’s EDR is to zero, the higher a home’s incentive.
+The program evaluates homes based on an energy model output score called the Delta Energy Design Rating (EDR).
+The entry score is a Delta EDR of 3, as the Delta EDR increases, so do the incentives.

 GENEROUS INCENTIVES FOR EFFICIENT HOMES

-To qualify for incentives homes must achieve the minimum CAHP EDR for their climate zone – 48 for coastal homes and 44 for inland homes.
-Participants can lower their EDRs and raise their incentives by increasing the energy efficiency of their homes.
+To qualify for incentives homes must achieve the minimum Delta EDR of 3.
+Participants can increase their EDRs and incentives by improving the energy efficiency of their homes.
 Refer to the tables below to find your climate zone and approximate incentive.

-Please use the CAHP EDR Calculator to estimate the incentive for your home and learn more about incentive kickers.
+Please use the CAHP Incentive Calculator to estimate the incentive for your home and learn more about incentive kickers.

 INCREASE YOUR INCENTIVE WITH KICKERS

 Participants can lower their EDRs and raise their incentives by increasing the energy efficiency of their homes.
 Certain energy efficiency measures are eligible for additional incentive kickers (per home):